 For students with accepted MCs, in-year uncapped deferrals will be offered to give them the opportunity to progress.
 You can choose to take all or some of these during the summer re-assessment period.
-However, advice will be offered to you by Board of Examiners, the Director of Teaching, the Academic Tutor and the Student Wellbeing Adviser.
+However, advice will be offered to the student by Board of Examiners, the Director of Teaching, the Academic Tutor and the Student Well-being Adviser.

-Imperial's Policy on Re-sits is available at: www.imperial.ac.uk/about/governance/academic-governance/academic-governance/academic-policy/exams-and-assessment/
+Imperial's Policy on Re-sits is available at: www.imperial.ac.uk/about/governance/academic-gov